What is Equity Financing? A Complete Guide for Businesses

 2. Amount of Capital Needed

 The larger the funding needed, the more likely it is that equity financing makes sense.
-Firms would not wish to burden their balance sheets with much debt.
+Firms often avoid burdening their balance sheets with too much debt to fund large-scale expansion or acquisitions.

 3. Terms of Equity